-You have to adopt the command below to your needs.
+You have to adjust the command below to your needs.
 Note the backup target, which is a shared folder on a NAS and the Hyper-V VMs.
 The quiet parameter is mandatory, because the backup job will ask if you really want to do this.
 What is your scheduled job in your absence supposed to answer? 😉

-wbadmin start backup -backuptarget:\\10.10.0.10\hyper-backup: -hyperv:"Server01,Server02" -allowDeleteOldBackups -quiet
+wbadmin start backup -backuptarget:\\10.10.0.10\hyper-backup -hyperv:"Server01,Server02" -allowDeleteOldBackups -quiet

 This backups Server01 and Server02 to 10.10.0.10\hyper-backup.

 Now open Notepad copy the command in a file and save this file (*.bat).

 For the following make sure Windows Server Backup is installed.Get-WindowsFeature Windows-Server-Backup

 If not, hit the keys and runInstall-WindowsFeature Windows-Server-Backup -IncludeManagementTools